h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 venue:
   group: radext
   mail: radext@ietf.org
-  github: freeradius/eap-deprecating-radius.git
+  github: freeradius/sradius.git

 --- abstract

 This document defines Secure RADIUS (SRADIUS), which is a transport profile for RADIUS.
-TLS transport is required.
-Insecure transports are forbidden.
-All uses of MD5 for packet signing and attribute obfuscation have been removed.
-SRADIUS systems can transport all RADIUS attributes.
+There are three changes from traditional RADIUS transport protocols.
+First, TLS transport is required and insecure transports are forbidden.
+Second, the shared secret is no longer used, and all MD5-based packet signing and attribute obfuscation methods are therefore no longer necessary.
+Finally, the now unused Authenticator field is repurposed to contain an explict request / response identifier, called a Token.

+SRADIUS connections can transport all RADIUS attributes.
+Implementation of SRADIUS requires only minor changes to packet encoder and decoder functionality.
+Nothing else is changed from traditional RADIUS.

 --- middle

 # Introduction

 The RADIUS protocol [RFC2865] uses MD5 [RFC1321] to sign packets, and to obfuscate certain attributes.
 As noted in [RFC6151], MD5 is insecure and should no longer be used.
-In addition, the requirement for MD5 makes it impossible to use RADIUS in a FIPS-140 compliant system.
+In addition, the dependency on MD5 makes it impossible to use RADIUS in a FIPS-140 compliant system.

 This document proposes Secure RADIUS (SRADIUS), which is a transport profile for RADIUS.
+Systems which implement SRADIUS are therefore capable of being FIPS-140 compliant.

-The changes from RADIUS are limited to removing uses of MD5 from client-server communication.
-All other parts of the protocol remain unchanged.
+The changes from traditional RADIUS transports are as follows:

-Specifically:

 * TLS or DTLS transport is required,

+* As the security of the protocol now depends on TLS, all uses of the shared secret have been removed,

-* The Request and Response authenticators now contain opaque tokens instead of MD5 signatures,
+* The now-unused Request and Response Authenticator field can be repurposed to carry an opaque Token which identifies requests and responses,

 * The Message-Authenticator attribute ([RFC3579] Section 3.2) is not sent in any packet, and if received is ignored,

-* Attributes such as User-Password, Tunnel-Password, and MS-MPPE keys are sent "in the clear",
+* Attributes such as User-Password, Tunnel-Password, and MS-MPPE keys are sent without the previous MD5-based obfuscation, as the contents are protected by TLS,

-* CHAP, MS-CHAP, and MS-CHAPv2 can still be carried inside of SRADIUS
+* All other attributes including CHAP, MS-CHAP, and MS-CHAPv2 can still be carried inside of SRADIUS.

 If a home server chooses to implement SRADIUS, it can also choose to also require full FIPS-140 compliance.
-In which case the home server will not natively support CHAP or MS-CHAP.
-However, it is still possible for a home server to accept authentication methods which depend on MD4 or MD5, so long as those methods are passed somehow to a secondary server which supports them.
+In which case the home server will not support CHAP or MS-CHAP.
+However, it is still possible for a FIPS-140 compliant home server to accept authentication methods which depend on MD4 or MD5, so long as those methods are passed somehow to a secondary server which supports them.

-The decision to support (or not) any authentication method is entirely site local, and is not a requirement of the SRADIUS transport.
+We note that the decision to support (or not) any authentication method is entirely site local, and is not a requirement of the SRADIUS transport.
+As a transport profile for RADIUS, SRADIUS explicitly does not modify the content or meaning of RADIUS attributes.

-Any proxies which accept or originate SRADIUS connections are able to proxy CHAP and MS-CHAP without issue.
+We also note that any proxies which accept or originate SRADIUS connections are able to proxy CHAP and MS-CHAP without issue.

 Unless otherwise described in this document, all RADIUS requirements apply to SRADIUS.
 That is, SRADIUS is a transport profile for RADIUS.
 It is not a new protocol, and it is not an extension to the RADIUS protocol.